franfafdaf/IAC_23autumn_Group17-Coursework/Statements.md

 ```

 ### Stall Logic
-Stall is required where the next instruction requires the data from destination register in the previous instruction.
-For example, in the program below, s7 needs to be stalled, which practically means the second line needs to wait for first line to give correct data.
+A Stall is necessary when a subsequent instruction requires data from the destination register of a previous instruction.
+For instance, in the program below, `s7` needs to be stalled.
+This means that the second line must wait for the first line to finish in order to receive the correct data:
 ```s
 lw  s7, 40(s5)
 and s8, s7, t3